RetroDECK/ES-DE/INSTALL-DEV.md

 It's possible to activate the additional debug info needed by GDB by using the flag `-D_GLIBCXX_DEBUG`.
 I've added this to CMakeLists.txt when using Clang, but this bloats the binary and makes the code much slower.
 Actually, instead of a 4% faster application startup, it's now 25% slower.
 The same goes for the binary size, instead of 31% smaller it's now 5% larger.
 The compilation time is still less than GCC but only by 10% instead of 25%.

-I'm expecting this to be resolved in the near future though, and as I think Clang has the best error messages and comes with good tools such as the static analyzer, this is now my primary compiler.
+But I'm expecting this issue to be resolved in the near future so the workaround can be removed.

 It's by the way very easy to switch between LLVM and GCC using Ubuntu, just use the `update-alternatives` command: